General

 Individualised guarantees

-The Dublin Unit systematically issues outgoing requests to all countries when potential responsibility criteria are triggered.
+The Dublin Unit systematically issues outgoing requests to all countries where potential responsibility criteria are triggered.
 There are no reports of cases where the Dublin Unit has requested individual guarantees before proceeding with a transfer, even in the case of vulnerable persons.

 Transfers

-The new Article 6-ter of the Reception Decree foresees the possibility to detain asylum seekers awaiting the Dublin transfer when there is a significant risk of absconding and unless alternative measures to detention can apply.[32]
+The new Article 6-ter of the Reception Decree foresees the possibility to detain asylum applicants awaiting the Dublin transfer when there is a significant risk of absconding and unless alternative measures to detention can apply.[35]
 The risk is assessed on a case-by-case basis case and can be considered to exist when the applicant has escaped a first transfer attempt or when one of the following conditions occurs;

 - lack of a travel document;